asadqureshi12/nhs-dental-activity-dashboard/README.md

 | `quarterly_recovery_trend.sql` | Quarter-on-quarter UDA growth using LAG window function |
 | `dental_practice_master_volume.sql` | Full practice-level breakdown — COT by band, patient type, workload intensity |

-### A note on Query 04

-The service pressure index (urgent % of total COT per practice) was computed but not visualised.
-When sorted, the top-ranked postcodes showed close to 100% urgent treatment — which sounds alarming, but on inspection these are dedicated urgent dental care centres, not overwhelmed general practices.
-Their entire purpose is urgent care, so 100% is expected.
-To make this metric meaningful for general practices, you would need to filter out postcodes where urgent treatment is the only band present, or raise the minimum COT threshold significantly.
-This is flagged as a future refinement rather than a limitation of the analysis itself.

 ---

 ## Key Findings

-- Non-paying adults experience urgent care at a rate six times higher than children — a clear equity signal that cost and access barriers are shaping how different groups use the service
+- Non-paying adults experience urgent care at a rate six times higher than children — a clear equity signal that cost and access barriers are shaping how different groups use the service.
-- WA157JW is a significant outlier in urgent demand, nearly 50% above the next highest postcode
+- WA157JW is a significant outlier in urgent demand, nearly 50% above the next highest postcode.
-- UDA delivery grew consistently through 2024/25, but the growth in courses of treatment was flatter — suggesting treatments are becoming more complex on average (more UDA per course)
+- UDA delivery grew consistently through 2024/25, but the growth in courses of treatment was flatter — suggesting treatments are becoming more complex on average (more UDA per course).
-- Band 2 dominates the treatment mix at 43% of UDA, which points toward a system dealing more with repair than prevention
+- Band 2 dominates the treatment mix at 43% of UDA, which points toward a system dealing more with repair than prevention.

 ---